ajbanjara/Wireshark/Development/SubmittingPatches.md

 Some changes that fix bugs should also be applied to release branches, so that the bugs are fixed in the next regular Wireshark releases.

 Changes that backport cleanly by cherry-picking them can be backported by using the "Cherry-pick" option in the "Options" item on the page for the [commit](https://gitlab.com/wireshark/wireshark/-/commits/master). (**N.B.**, *not* the page for the merge request.)
-The "Cherry-pick" option will pop up a dialog; choose the branch to which the change should be cherry-picked, and leave "Start a '''new merge request''' with these changes" checked.
+The "Cherry-pick" option will pop up a dialog; remove the "master" branch name suggestion and choose the branch to which the change should be cherry-picked, and leave "Start a '''new merge request''' with these changes" checked.
 Clicking "Cherry-pick" will take you to a page for a new merge request; follow the instructions for merge requests in "Submitting A Change" above.

 Changes that *don't* backport cleanly by cherry-picking them will require some editing on your part in order to backport them.
 To backport a change to a release branch that can't be cleanly cherry-picked: